 Total Joint Replacement

 Total joint replacement surgery is a procedure in which certain parts of an arthritic or damaged joint are removed and replaced with an artificial joint, which is designed to move just like a healthy joint.
+The surgery can be performed on many joints in the body such as the ankle, wrist, shoulder, and elbow.
+However, hip and knee replacements are the most common types.

 - Severe joint pain that makes movement impossible